 Symptoms of reduced activity might be detoxification issues, low energy, etc, Fortunately, I don’t have any outward symptoms and my homocysteine is fine, but I do have issues with detoxification and with other genes that compromise detox.

 Since I have an issue, I want to support this weakness.
 B6 has been found to help enhance the function of this gene.
 In addition to its role in methylation, B6 also helps create the neurotransmitters; serotonin, dopamine, and GABA and supports the conversion of the amino acids, glycine and serine.
 How would I know if I have enough B6?
 I looked at my blood test and Organic Acids data which has a few markers that are affected by B6.
 Sure enough, I had all the markers for low B6 and probably should support this SNP.

 If instead, if mine were an upregulating SNP, I would have a whole different perspective.
-I would minimize the use of B6 and apply a completely different intervention since upregulation has its own effect.
+I would apply a completely different intervention since upregulation has its own effect.
 It is important to assure that whatever intervention we chose, we don’t negatively affect function elsewhere, since they too may have their own potential SNPs.
 All I can add, is “witness the power of information!”